mrc-ide/individual/joss/paper.md

 conflicts, multiple updates scheduled for a single agent, are resolved by the process execution order.

+### Categorical Variable

+Most epidemiological models require the use of categorical variables, that is, an attribute for each individual taking a value in some discrete, finite set.
+Most well known compartmental models are represented solely in terms of categorical variables, for example, the Susceptible, Infectious, and Recovered classes in the classic SIR model.

+There can be an unlimited number of categorical variable objects, but every individual can only take on a single value for each of them at any time.
+When using multiple categorical variables, the allowed states for each individual is a contingency table whose margins are given by the set of states of each individual categorical variable.
+In this way, one could model, for example, a SIR model where individuals are also partitioned by discrete age group with two categorical variable objects.

+In `individual` users may create a categorical variable corresponding to a set of mutually exclusive states in R using the `CategoricalVariable` `R6` class.
+The internal C++ API stores a bitset object for each value in the set of states.
+The class implements common set operations (union, intersection, complement, symmetric difference, set difference) as bitwise operations, making queries to find some subset of individuals extremely fast.

+### Integer Variable

+For discrete variables with state spaces which are unbounded, or large enough to be impractical to store a bitset for each value, the `IntegerVariable` object stores state as a vector of integers of length equal to the size of the simulated population.
+This object supports finding and returning subsets of individuals as bitset objects which can be used with the set operations of `CategoricalVariable`.

+### Double Variable

+In certain cases, such as modeling of immunity or other values which are best represented as continuous quantities, a variable storing real valued quantities is needed.
+The `DoubleVariable` stores its state as a vector of double precision floating point values.
+Like `IntegerVariable`, it supports finding subsets of individuals in some interval and returning bitsets giving their indices.

 ## Processes

 Processes determine the dynamics which update the model from one time step to